davidcorbin/imgurcli/README.md

-imgurcli - Command line interface to the Imgur API
+ImgurCLI - Command line interface to the Imgur API
 ========

 Command line interface for anonymous uploading to the imgur API.